For people who suffer with aching joints, the wonderful pleasure of being able to sooth away their pain in a warm bath, is so enjoyable.

 Installing a bath lift is a relatively straightforward process.
 No special tools are required to install one and it can be fitted in less than 10 minutes in most standard sized bathtubs.
 It can also easily be removed when it is not needed.

-A less costly alternative to a walk-in bath is a bath hoist, these however take-up additional floor space in the bathroom as they need to be positioned next to the bathtub unlike a bath lift which fits directly inside the bath therefore taking up minimal space.
+A less costly alternative to a walk-in bathtub is a bath hoist, these however take-up additional floor space in the bathroom as they need to be positioned next to the bathtub unlike a bath lift which fits directly inside the bath therefore taking up minimal space.

 Reduces the Risk of Injuries